jmh3434/java-precourse/Precourse Java.md

 Let's take **iOS Development** for an example:

 Imagine you’re working on an iOS app, and you want to use a third-party library in your project.
-That third-party library, a depenency, includes code that you want to use in your app, such as for HTTP networking, working with databases, or handling JSON.
+That third-party library, a dependency, includes code that you want to use in your app, such as for HTTP networking, working with databases, or handling JSON.

-Here are some popular libaries for iOS Developers:
+Here are some popular libraries for iOS Developers:

 1. AFNetworking
 2. Realm